 The Current Triple-Threat To Finding Comfort

 We must add more to this already overwhelming picture, however, as the very real threat to our safety, or the safety of those we love, comes from getting COVID.
 We could get very sick, be hospitalized, and potentially lose our life.
 While portions of staying safe may be out of our control, it is also clear that smart action significantly serves to protect us from the most intimate stress of getting the virus.
-We must be vigilant today, to remain smart and to take smart action.
+We must be vigilant today, to remain smart and take smart action.
 This is stressful.
-Strike two.

 Yet, this mess isn’t over.
 The challenges, while perhaps we handled well today, are not yet over.
 Thus, we wake up every day, and if wise, we must continue to take smart action to stay safe.
 This again adds an element of stress that we now must cope with daily.
 And we don’t know for sure when this will end.
 Our normal fight-flight response is activated and reactivated, with no end in sight.
-Strike three.

 The triple threat of anxiety generators…all coming together now to make these times among the most trying.
 Yet, we need not feel lost.
 There are a number of ways out of this triple threat, but for today, we focus on how to more permanently improve how the brain works using Neurofeedback.